• Sustainability Risk Approach Framework

 Banking Industry Risk Related to Climate Change

-Market Risk High volatility and potential abrupt decline in the value of climate-Incompatible securities underwritten or held by Bank Medium - (1-5 years) to long-term (>5 years)
+Market Risk High volatility and the potential sudden decrease in the value of securities held by Bank.

 Reputational Risk

-• Reputational repercussion due to Bank’s financing of carbon-intensive sectors such as coal
+• Negative reputational impact due to Bank’s financing of high-carbon-emission sectors.

-• Poor stakeholder confidence in Bank’s sustainability efforts and ability to manage its exposure to climate related risks
+• A decline in stakeholder confidence in Bank’s sustainability efforts and its ability to manage its exposure to climate risk.

-Strategic Risk Losing competitiveness, market share, and attractiveness to investors due to inability to shift away from financing brown to green financing portfolios Medium - (1-5 years) to long-term (>5 years)
+Strategic Risk The loss of competitiveness, market share, and investor appeal due to the inability to transition from a high-carbon-emission sector financing portfolio (brown) to a green financing portfolio.

-Capital Risk Inadequate capital to cater for climate-related risks, which may result in the inability to absorb losses, maintain public confidence, and support the competitive growth of the business Medium - (1-5 years) to long-term (>5 years)
+Capital Risk Inadequate capital levels to address climate risks, potentially leading to the inability to absorb losses, maintain public trust, and support competitive business growth.

-Compliance Risk Inability for Bank to comply with regulations related to climate change and sustainable finance Short - (<1 year), medium - (1-5 years) to long-term (>5 years)
+Compliance Risk Bank’s inability to comply with laws and regulations related to climate change and sustainable finance.

 Source of Risk Examples of Potential Impacts